Focke-Wulf Ta 152: Operational history

 It is assumed that Sattler was shot down either by Sid Short or Bill Shaw of 486 Sqn, who claimed a Bf 109 E in the same area.
 Operational missions were flown in April 1945 from Neustadt, mostly escorting close support aircraft to the Battle of Berlin.
 Reschke claimed two Yakovlev Yak-9s near Berlin on 24 April, while Obfw.
 Walter Loos, claimed four air victories on 24, 25 and 30 April.

 The Ta 152 score at the end of the war was probably seven victories and four losses in air combat, although a degree of uncertainty about those numbers exists.
 Four victories were achieved by Josef Keil, from 1 March 1945 to 21 April 1945, and at least three victories were achieved by Willi Reschke.
 The Ta 152 was delivered to JG 301 on 27 January 1945 and the first Ta 152 mission against American bombers took place on 2 March 1945.
 There was no contact with the Americans because the 12 Ta 152s were forced to fend off repeated attacks by the Bf 109s of another German unit, as the shape of the Ta-152 was virtually unknown to other Jagdgeschwader.
 There were no losses, as the climbing ability and manoeuvrability of the Ta 152s enabled them to evade these attacks.
 The four losses in air combat were: Hptm.
 Hermann Stahl, killed on 11 April 1945; Obfw.
-Sepp Sattler, killed on 14 April 1945; two unknown JG11 pilots, downed by Spitfires in the last days of April 1945 during transfer from Neustadt-Glewe to Leck airfield.
+Sepp Sattler, killed on 14 April 1945; two unknown JG11 pilots downed by Spitfires in the last days of April 1945, during transfer from Neustadt-Glewe to Leck airfield.

 Production

-The total number of Ta 152 aircraft produced is unknown.
-Malcolm Lowe notes:

-By February 1945, all Ta 152 production had ceased.
-According to Peter Rodeike, 44 Ta 152 H-0/V and 25 Ta 152 H-1 were built; total Ta 152 production is unknown.